litstack/litstack/docs/docs/fields/list.md

 # List

 A list field with nested items.
+It can be used to build **navigations** with nested entries.

 ```php
 $form->list('menue')